Job Bank

 Darlington Arts Center (DAC) was founded in 1978 on the unique vision of including all four arts disciplines–music, visual arts, dance, and drama– in one space with an emphasis on multi-disciplinary programming.
 DAC has served the Delaware and Chester counties and Delaware State communities for over 40 years by fostering programs that provide possibilities and opportunities through the exploration of multi-disciplinary arts.
 DAC is committed to building, preserving and growing with the community we serve and the community of teaching artists.

-Summer Drama Teaching Artists
+Summer Dance Teaching Artist

 Darlington Arts Center